You Probably Need a Haircut is reader-supported. If you buy a product we link to, we may earn a commission.

 Step 5.
 Sweep Bangs to the Side

 Another way to handle your bangs as they are growing out is to sweep them off to the side.
-This helps to keep to the side, while leaving your face clear of the hair.
+This helps to tame your bangs and give them a semblance of purpose and style, while keeping hair out of your face.

 You might consider using styling products at this time to keep your hair out of your face as it grows.
 You should use a high-quality setting spray to keep it off to the side.